Managing emacsclient windows in StumpWM

 Emacsclient window exists (so if there are multiple window,

-successive calls of run-or-raise-emacsclient
+successive calls of run-or-raise-emacsclient will cycle through

 them).
 However, if no emacsclient is currently open, it will launch an

-undaemon’ed Emacs (requiring loading the entire init.el
+undaemon’ed Emacs (requiring loading the entire init.el), even

 if/though an Emacs daemon is currently running and thus could be